Nursery Decor | Design A Cozy Space for Sleep and Play

 When you’re facing a project full of uncertainty, the only logical course of action is to categorize your needs and tackle one at a time.
 Small victories, I’ve found, keep morale high!

 When I’m decorating a space, I view it in layers, with furnishings as the sturdy foundation.
 For a nursery, the necessary furniture is pretty minimal: a crib, a changing station, storage, and a comfy chair.
 One trip to your local store and you’ll find that cribs come in every shape, size, color, style, and material.
 A neutral crib—white, black, gray—allows you the flexibility to add pops of colors through sheets and mobiles.
 On the flip side, a colored crib—think mint green, fuchsia, cerulean—makes a distinct focal point in the room.
 Convertible cribs that transition into toddler beds (some even offer a kit to transform into regular bed frames) are a great way to extend the lifespan of your purchase.
+Thankfully also to this awesome toddler bed frame that your child will love and gives you peace of mind too.
+Other parents prefer to use a bassinet to save space.

 A changing station also has options—you can buy a dedicated changing table, or transform the top of a dresser or table into a changing area.
 Changing pads are inexpensive and can be used on most any surface.
 Place a non-slip pad underneath for added security, so it won’t slide around while you’re tending to your little one.
 For storage, bookshelves are a nursery staple, and they can transition all the way to the teenage years with ease.
 Simply add bins—metal, wicker, fabric, or wood—and it becomes an organizer with built-in display space for trinkets and keepsakes.
 If you don’t want to invest in another piece of furniture, or if you have a smaller space, consider using bins on open wall-mounted shelves to contain clutter.
 For me, a good chair is crucial in a nursery.
 Since you’re sure to spend some time in it with your baby, a cozy chair invites you to stay a while.
 Gliders, recliners, and rockers are all great choices; pair with a storage ottoman and a small side table to combine function and comfort.